Structural thermokinetic modelling: Mathematical derivations

-The effect of a double enzyme perturbation on an output variable $y$ can be formally split into the effects of the single inhibitions plus a rest term $\bar \eta_{\rm ab}$, which we call the synergy effect:
+Here we derive the Eq.~(\ref{eq:apprepistasis2} for synergy effects.
+The effect of a double enzyme perturbation on an target variable $y$ can be seen as the sum of three terms: the single-inhibition effects plus a synergy effect $\etaun_{\rm ab}$: